JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

     * Network Interface Layer: It is the lowest layer of the TCP/IP model.
 It transfers the packets between different hosts.
 It includes encapsulation of IP packets into frames, mapping IP addresses to physical hardware devices, etc.

 ### 3. Data transmission
-e.g. a network server transmits data to a client
+e.g. a network server transmits data to a client</br>
 ![](https://community.emc.com/servlet/JiveServlet/showImage/2-831148-90201/image002.jpg)
 * The data to be transferred is the HTML page of the web server.
 * Add HTTP headers before data.
 The header  includes the HTTP version and a status code.